keefo/CATweaker/README.md

 ## Next move

 I am planing to bring keyFrame animation into this plugin.
-So one can create more complex animation like "spring", "decay", "path" through the popover adjuster.
+So one can create more complex animation like "spring", "decay", "along path" through the popover adjuster.
 If you have some great ideas, I am more than happy to hear from you.

 ## Credits